cooper/wikifier/doc/components.md

 # Components

-Wikifier is divided into several components, each built atop the previous.
+wikifier is divided into several components, each built atop the previous.
 This allows it to be used either as a wiki library or as a [standalone program](#executables).